IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 ### Limitations
 - The dataset does not provide the costs details causing profit calculation errors and inability to analyze cost efficiency.
 - The data lacks detailed customer demographics which limits further segmentation analysis.
-- The data upto July 2022 limits analysis of recent trends.
+- The data upto July 2022 limits proper analysis.